As Iraqis prepare for vote, attackers kill at least 55 in violence across country

 Gun background check expansion in jeopardy as GOP support dwindles

 WASHINGTON (AP) -- A bipartisan proposal to expand background checks to more gun buyers seemed in jeopardy Monday as a growing number of Republican senators expressed opposition to the proposal, perhaps enough to derail it.
-But there was plenty of time for lobbying and deal-making to affect the outcome, which remained uncertain.

 The White House said President Barack Obama was calling lawmakers, as both sides hunted support for a nail-biting showdown.